-Cyberghost is an interesting VPN provider, with some intriguing selling points.
-Sadly, these also come with some severe downsides.
+CyberGhost is an interesting VPN provider, with some intriguing selling points.
+Its main focus is on streaming.

 - Wide range of speedy servers